2 houses in a restrained Greek Revival manner.

 1924 Tax photos and information.

 108 Winter.
 Owned by the heirs of Mary Ward.
-Valuation was $4958.00.
-The 1873 Beckett directory lists a Mrs Priscilla Ward at 82 Winter.
-Currentlt the property is listed as 2 families.
+The valuation was $4958.00.
+The 1873 Beckett directory lists a Mrs. Priscilla Ward at 82 Winter.
+Currently the property is listed as 2 families.

 110 Winter Street.
 1924 owner is one Charles A Davis.
-Valuation was $4216.00.
+The valuation was $4216.00.
 There is no listing for a Davis on Winter in 1873.
-Currently the property is listed as 4 condos.
+Currently, the property is listed as 4 condos.